Title: The Flat Rock Dam Drowning Incident

 Birthdate:

-Death Date:
+Death Date: May 30, 1901

 Plot Location:

 One boat with five girls and three boys aboard quickly encountered an unexpectedly swift current caused by recent heavy rainfall.
 While trying to navigate the current and return to shore, the boat continued to drift downstream.
-The boy rowing decided to go through the river locks to avoid the dam.
+The boy who was rowing decided to go through the river locks to avoid the dam.

 Unfortunately, the locks were not in operation.
 In an attempt to reach shore, the oarsman turned the wrong way and the boat continued on its fateful course.
-An artist’s sketch shows the route taken by the boat.
+This artist’s sketch shows the route taken by the boat.

 Reaching the crest of the dam, the now frantic passengers stood up and the rowboat plunged into the rushing water and dropped 12 feet to the rocks below.
 Witnesses to the accident reported that none of the girls resurfaced, one boy attempted to swim to shore but perished before reaching safety, and another boy who had clung to the boat was rescued almost a half mile down the river.